Exporting to the EU – A guide for Canadian business

 4.6.2 Good manufacturing practice

-Medicinal products from outside the EU must conform to Good Manufacturing Practices (GMP) that are at least equivalent to EU standards.
+Medicinal products from outside the EU must conform to Good Manufacturing Practices (GMP) that are equivalent to EU standards.

 4.7 Medical devices

-The MDR applies to any instrument, apparatus, appliance, software, implant, reagent, material or other article intended to be used for human beings for medical purposes, including devices for the control or support of conception and products specifically intended for the cleaning, disinfection or sterilization of devices.
-Medical devices may only be placed on the market or put into service in the EU if they comply with the MDR.
-Information on borderline products is available on the European Commission’s website.
-Medical devices are classified based on their degree of invasiveness and there intended use.
+Medical devices are classified based on their degree of invasiveness and their intended use.
+The MDR applies to any instrument, apparatus, appliance, software, implant, reagent, material or other article intended to be used for human beings for medical purposes including devices for the control or support of conception and products specifically intended for the cleaning, disinfection or sterilization of devices.

-The medical devices legislation establishes essential safety and performance requirements that have to be met be medical devices.
-Manufacturers can rely on harmonized EU standards to benefit from a presumption of conformity with these requirements and affix the CE mark (see Chapter 5).
-In some cases, the conformity assessment can include notified bodies (see Chapter 5).
+The medical devices legislation establishes essential safety and performance requirements that must be met.
+Manufacturers can rely on harmonized EU standards to benefit from a presumption of conformity with these requirements and affix the CE mark.
+In some cases, the conformity assessment can include notified bodies.